The company that first released modafinil, Cephalon Inc, lists Stevens Johnson Syndrome as a possible adverse reaction to the medication.

 Countries like Singapore, Hong Kong, Taiwan, mainland China, and Thailand are now performing genetic screening before placing people on at-risk drugs like modafinil or certain antibiotics.

-Treatment for Steven Johnson syndrome typically requires hospitalization.
+Treatment for Stevens Johnson syndrome typically requires hospitalization.

 Patients are placed in a specialty unit— like a burn unit or intensive care unit— and given symptomatic treatment for pain and to prevent secondary infection.

 Antihistamines, antibiotics, immunoglobulin therapy, and pain medications are all used over the next couple of weeks until the condition starts to improve.

 If the causative agent is identified and removed before rashes and blistering appear, it’s possible to avoid most of the symptoms of Stevens Johnson syndrome before hospitalization is required.

 It can take as long as three months for treatment to conclude.

 How to Prevent Stevens Johnson Syndrome